Skip to content

 Who We Are

-This workshop is delivered by the Cloud Native Special Interest Group (SIG) with support from the Computational Abilities Knowledge Exchange (CAKE).
+This tutorial is delivered by the Cloud-Native Special Interest Group (CN-SIG) with support from the Computational Abilities Knowledge Exchange (CAKE) partnership.
 We're a new community of research software engineers and technical professionals exploring cloud-native technologies in research software and digital infrastructure.
 You can find more about the SIG and how to get involved at https://cloudnative-sig.ac.uk/.

 Following Along at Home

 All code and resources used in this tutorial are available on the tutorial's GitHub repository.
-If you want to follow along at home or perhaps run your own workshop, you can replicate our setup with:
+If you want to follow along at home or perhaps run your own tutorial, you can start by reading our extra reading section.

 Introduction to Kubernetes